xpqz/documentation/programmers-guide/docs/error-trapping/error-trapping.md

 The second way of trapping errors is to use the system variable: `⎕TRAP`.

-`⎕TRAP`, can be assigned a nested vector of trap specifications.
+`⎕TRAP`, can be assigned a nested vector of **trap specifications**.
 Each trap specification is itself a nested vector, of length 3, with each element defined as:

 | list of error numbers | The error numbers we are interested in. |
 | --- | ---  |